ibm-cloud-docs/appid/cd-passwords.md

 - Minimum period between password changes
 - Ensure that the password does not include user name

-When you enable this feature, extra billing for advanced security capabilities is activated.
+When you enable this feature billing for advanced security capabilities is activated.
 For more information, see [how does {{site.data.keyword.appid_short_notm}} calculate pricing](/docs/appid?topic=appid-pricing).
 {: important}